joshuaboniface/respeaker-led/README.md

 ### `daemon.py`

 This is the main control daemon.
 Based on some examples from the ReSpeaker project mentioned above, it runs in a loop scanning for commands (i.e. functions to call) from the `led_cmd` pipe and executing them.
-All commands are Python functions when then call activation functions of the current Pixels() class instance.
+All "commands" are simple Python functions which then then call activation functions of the current Pixels() class instance.
 At the moment this is very clunky and hardcoded (though I do plan to fix that) and all valid commands are listed in the following section.

 ### `respeaker-led.service`